berenm/opengl-specification/src/glsl/GLSL 4.40.08 Specification.pdf.rst

 will establish that colors is assigned to vector location numbers 2, 3, and 4.
 If the declared output is an n x m single- or double-precision matrix, it will be assigned multiple locations starting with the location specified.
-The number of locations assigned will be the same as for an n- element array of m-component vectors.
+The number of locations assigned will be the same as for an n-element array of m-component vectors.
 If the declared output is a structure, its members will be assigned consecutive locations in the order of declaration, with the first member assigned the location specified for the structure.
 The number of locations consumed by a structure member is determined by applying the rules above recursively as